zach010/PrimeOptimus/README.md

 Enter number for Prime test: 2**1257787-1 Calculating...
 ```
 The second input (2**1257787-1) is a verified Large Mersenne Prime.
 The program will continue looking for divisors much longer than the first input.
-Seeing the calculation not finish as fast as the same number +1, we can predict certain numbers are Prime without massive time-consuming computations.
+Observing when the calculation doesn't finish as fast as n+1, we can predict certain numbers are Prime without massive time-consuming computations.